Why a career in commercial property management adds up

 To succeed in commercial property management, Davis says there are several skills that will help you achieve your career goals.

-Davis also outlines good time management, an interest in the commercial property product and having a customer and client focus as key traits of a successful commercial property manager.
+Davis also outlines good time management, a strong interest in commercial real estate and a desire to own your own performance as key traits of a successful commercial property manager.

 "With residential, you can operate on your own but in commercial you really need to be a team player because there's always a number of people who can add value to the decision-making process."